dennispeld/patterns-dotnet/Behavioral/Iterator/README.md

 ## Example
 In this example, I created a simple class Book.
 Then I created a concrete iterator BookIterator that implements an interface IBookIterator and a concrete aggregate Library that implements an interface ILibrary.
-So now, we can build a collection on books (our library), create an iterator from it and get through each book using iterator.
+So now, we can build a collection of books (our library), create an iterator from it and get through each book using iterator.